discretize/discretize-guides/guides/fractal-basics/index.md

 ### Tier 1: max 17 <Attribute name="Agony Resistance"/>

-Requirement: Full exotic gear\
+Requirement: Full exotic gear
 Optional: Level Chef to 400 (costs about 2.76g, check [gw2crafts.net](https://gw2crafts.net/)), craft <Item id="62921" upgrades={[49432]}/> which enables a fast track to Tier 2 fractals.
 Since Tier 1 and 2 are essentially identically in difficulty it is recommended to go that route, however, you will need to exchange the backpiece very soon.

 Homework:

 - Start working towards the accessories that you can buy with guild commendations or - if you have a lot of spare laurels - buy them for laurels.
 Keep in mind you need 30 laurels later for crafting your ascended armor.
 - Save up relics to buy ascended rings (5 days of T1 fractal dailies are required)
-- Alternatively, buy Living World Season 3 Episode 3: A Crack in the ice and farm <Item id={79899}/> for trinkets (or any other living story maps: Bloodstone fen, Dragonfall).
+- Alternatively, buy Living World Season 3 Episode 3: A Crack in the ice and farm <Item id="79899"/> for trinkets (or any other living story maps: Bloodstone fen, Dragonfall).
 The fastest way is to farm both Bitterfrost Frontier and Dragonfall.
 - Craft <Item id="77482"/> or buy an equivalent via laurels (if your build uses base game stats)

 ---